BBMRI-cz/fhir-module/docs/DEPLOYMENT.md

 ## Object mapping

-The FHIR module uses dynamically configurable maps currently stored as json files to parse XML or CSV into Python objects.
+The FHIR module uses dynamically configurable maps currently stored as json files to parse XML,CSV or JSON into Python objects.